 Figure 23 provides the resultant DNL contours for the Future (2036) Proposed Action Alternative.
 In the Future (2036) Proposed Action Alternative, the DNL contours would extend away from DFW on the north side in two main lobes along the extended centerline of the outboard parallel runways, extending off airport property on the west side to Grapevine Lake and on the east side to north of Bethel Rd.
-On the south side, the contour would extend in two main lobes along the extended centerline of the outboard parallel runways, extending off airport property on the west side just north to SH 183 and remains on airport property on the east side.
+On the south side, the contour would extend in two main lobes along the extended centerline of the outboard parallel runways, extending off airport property on the east side.
 The 65 DNL would also extend off airport property north of Runway 17L over compatible land use and south of Runway 35R over multi-family residential land use.
 The 70 DNL contour would barely extend off DFW property north of outboard parallel runways to across SH 114.